PhilBoileau/cvCovEst/README.md

     }

-When describing or discussing the theory underlying the `cvCovEst` method, please cite the pre-print below.
+When describing or discussing the theory underlying the `cvCovEst` method, or simply using the method, please cite the pre-print below.

     @misc{boileau2021,
           title={Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions},